tieto-public-cloud/az-tf-monitoring/README.md

     # "datafactory",
     # "expressroute",
     # "lb",
+    "tagging_logicapp", ## To monitor resources deployed by this module.
-    "tagging_functionapp" ## To monitor resources deployed by this module.
+    "snow_logicapp"     ## To monitor resources deployed by this module.
   ]

   ## Assign common tags to all resources deployed by this module and its submodules.
   common_tags = local.common_tags

+  ## Make sure everything is executed in the right order.
+  depends_on = [
+    azurerm_log_analytics_workspace.law,
+    module.snow_logicapp,
+    module.tagging_logicapp
+  ]
 }
 ```